chevereto/v4-docs/application/stack/cron.md

 ## Cron troubleshoot

 👉 Refer to your system documentation and/or administrator for the best strategy when running Chevereto's cron requirements.

+Common pitfalls:

+* `php` binary **may not** be available in cron context, refer to your sysadmin for the full PHP path binary
+* Don't use `www-data` **unless Debian-like** system.
+Refer to your sysadmin for the appropriate user when using other OS
+* The location of the `app/bin/legacy` console may vary, use what reflects the file in your system